arduino/lab-micropython-editor/README.md

 - `/ui/arduino/store.js`: A "store" that handles events emitted by the views, change the app state and orchestrate re-rendering.
 - `/ui/arduino/libs`: Prebuilt dependencies.

-It can be useful to learn more about [Choo]((https://github.com/choojs/choo) or the [Elm Architecture](https://guide.elm-lang.org/architecture/).
+It can be useful to learn more about [Choo](https://github.com/choojs/choo) or the [Elm Architecture](https://guide.elm-lang.org/architecture/).

 ## Disk and Serial API

 In order for the UI code to be independent of Electron code, there is an API defined at `/preload.js` that describes all the allowed operations.

 There are 2 main operation "channels": Serial communication and local Filesystem operations.
-Both channels offer methods that always return promises and are used mostly using [`async`/`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+Both channels offer methods that always return promises and are used mostly through [`async`/`await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 While the serial communication is mediated by `/micropython.js`, the local filesystem operations are done through Electron's `ipcRenderer` calls.
 The handlers for these calls are defined at `/index.js`